-- earning unsatisfactory grades (below a 3.00) in two core courses.
+after earning unsatisfactory grades (below a 3.00) in two core courses.
 Any core course in which a student earns a grade below a 3.00 must be repeated and may prevent the student from progressing any further in coursework; a core course may be repeated only once.
 A student may not repeat more than one course.
-Any cognate course in which a student earns a grade below 3.00 will not be counted towards the 9 credits needed to meet the elective requirement for the PhD program. - · not passing the comprehensive exam on the second attempt. - · demonstrating a significant lack of progress. - a finding that the student has violated the university Honor Code (http://catalog.gmu.edu/policies/honor-code-system/). - failure to meet the time limits or to secure approval of an extension request may result in termination from the program. - failure to enroll for two consecutive academic semesters (not including summer).
+Any cognate course in which a student earns a grade below 3.00 will not be counted towards the 9 credits needed to meet the cognate requirement for the PhD program.

+- after not passing the comprehensive exam on the second attempt. - · after demonstrating a significant lack of progress. - a finding that the student has violated the university Honor Code (http://catalog.gmu.edu/policies/honor-code-system/).